Lake Thirteen

-Private homes & cabins surround Lake Thirteen The lake is located in Surrey Township, Clare County, Michigan.
+Private homes & cabins surround Lake Thirteen The lake is located in Surrey Township, Michigan Surrey Township, Clare County, Michigan.
 The lake spans about 95 acre, and reaches a maximum depth of about 32 ft.

 The lake serves recreational purposes such as watersports and fishing.
 In most fishing handbooks, the primary fish is listed as bullhead, but largemouth bass and northern pike can also be caught in the lake.
 In 2002 walleye were planted in the lake, although there have been no reports of consistency in catching them.

 Origin

-Lake Thirteen is an artificial lake, dug on the creekbed of Runyan Creek, which flows into the lake and is the primary water supply.
+Lake Thirteen is an artificial lake, dug on the creek bed of Runyan Creek, which flows into the lake and is the primary water supply.
 The water depth varies, anywhere from 2 ft in some areas, to a maximum of 30 ft.
 Some people believe the lake actually reached 40 ft in depth, but muck and sand have filled in the holes.
+The origin of the name "Lake Thirteen" is obscure at best.
+Some believe that it was the thirteenth manmade lake in the lower peninsula of Michigan.
+Others pretty much say they have no clue.
+It’s possible the name Lake Thirteen came from the fact that the lake is in section 13 of Surrey plat in Clare County’s surveying plat book.